 MinuteClinic practitioners give patients who don't have a primary care doctor a list of doctors in their area accepting new patients.
 Practitioners provide the doctors of those who do with a visit summary.
 "We're not trying to displace the primary care provider, but really be complementary," says Paulette Thabault, chief nurse practitioner officer for MinuteClinic, which is headquartered in Woonsocket, R.I.

-Still, member Lisa Kearns of Monroe, N.C., says it's worth paying her plan's higher $30 copay to go to a retail clinic or urgent care center versus $15 to see a primary care doctor.
+Still, member Lisa Kearns of Monroe, North Carolina, says it's worth paying her plan's higher $30 copay to go to a retail clinic or urgent care center versus $15 to see a primary care doctor.
 Given long waits for primary care physicians in the past, she's taken a particularly stark position: "Unless it were something serious like H1N1, I would never go to a regular doctor's office."